-Unaudited Interim Financial Statement for the Period Ended 31st December 2021 Notes to the unaudited interim financial statements - continued
+Unaudited Interim Financial Statement for the Period Ended 31st December 2022

 2.1 Basis of preparation - continued

 2.1.1 Going concern

 The company's management has made an assessment of its ability to continue as a going concern and is satisfied that it has the resources to continue in business for the foreseeable future.
 Furthermore, management is not aware of any material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
 Therefore, the financial statements is continue to be prepared on the going concern basis.